Erectile Dysfunction Package

 My clinical interests are Mental Health, Women’s health, and Palliative Medicine but in my day-to-day practice, I cover all aspects of primary care.

-I am qualified to fit intrauterine devices (coils) for contraception, HRT, and in the management of heavy menstrual bleeding, as well as ring pessaries for management of gynaecological prolapse.
+I am qualified to fit intrauterine devices (coils) for contraception, HRT, and in the management of heavy menstrual bleeding, as well as ring pessaries for the management of gynaecological prolapse.

 In addition, I perform steroid knee injections to help with knee pain due to arthritis.
+I also consult with patients on the results of their Erectile Dysfunction Package.

 Aside from work, I enjoy walking my 3 dogs, ski- ing, and singing in a local choir.